zannloo/tp/docs/DeveloperGuide.md

 trying to edit a directory that does not exist.
 In both cases, the error message given is `Path does not exist in ProfBook.`.
 In this example, we could have mention that you are unable to edit the root directory for the prior and that the Path does not lead to a student/group for the latter.
-This is just one example, we plan to revamp our error message to be more descriptive and user friendly
+This is just one example, we plan to revamp our error message to be more descriptive and user-friendly

 --------------------------------------------------------------------------------------------------------------------